 2014 marked the busiest year for construction in the Garden’s history.
 With sponsorship from the Memphis Garden Club, the Sculpture Garden was renovated to include several noteworthy sculptures and new landscaping.
 The Sensory Garden was also renovated to include a new entry and updated plantings.
 The Little Garden Club of Memphis underwrote the funding for this magnificent renovation.

-As 2014 came to a close, steps began to renovate the iconic Red Drum Bridge.
-Once again, the members of Ikebana were instrumental in this project, through financial and creative support, to preserve this recognizable landmark.
-2015 will mark the 50th anniversary of the Seijaku-en, or Japanese Garden of Tranquility, at Memphis Botanic Garden, and the bridge reconstruction will ensure that this Mid-South icon continues to be a focal point for visitors.
+As 2014 came to a close, steps began to renovate the iconic Half Moon Bridge.
+Once again, the members of Ikebana were instrumental in this project to preserve this recognizable landmark.
+2015 marked the 50th anniversary of the Seijaku-en and the bridge reconstruction ensured that this Mid-South icon continues to be a focal point for visitors.

 For updates and more!